TaylorMade TP5 vs. TP5x Golf Ball – Which One Is Perfect?

 Pros

-• Tri-Fast core technology gives improved accuracy and consistent flight
+• Tri-Fast core technology

 • More affordable